Ddhrtd/android_device_xiaomi_zeus/README.md

 Copyright (C) 2022 The LineageOS Project

+Copyright (C) 2022 The PixelExperience Project

+Copyright (C) 2022 Harka Aita and The Evolution X Project

-Device configuration for Xiaomi 12
+Device configuration for Xiaomi 12 Pro
 =========================================

 The Xiaomi 12 Pro(codenamed _"zeus"_) is a high-end smartphone from Xiaomi.